 Our aim is to provide high quality learning experiences for adults living and working in and around Portsmouth.
 All teaching staff are trained to teach adults, with appropriate additional subject specialism qualifications and are required to complete annual training / professional development.

-We understand that for some learning supports leisure and for others it builds capacity and skills, enabling them to get back to work, take a greater role in their community or better support their children's learning.
+We understand that for some, learning supports leisure and for others it builds capacity and skills, enabling them to get back to work, take a greater role in their community or better support their children's learning.
 We therefore try to provide a responsive programme which maximises access to community learning for adults, bringing new opportunities and improving lives, whatever people’s circumstances, such as:

 If you are not able to find a course you are looking for on our website do please get in touch with us.
-The programme is subject to change and some courses with certainly eligibility requirements are not always advertised on this website.
+The programme is subject to change and some courses with certain eligibility requirements are not always advertised on our website.
 We only have a limited budget but we do look to prioritise its use to meet identified demand, so tell us what you would like to learn and why!
 Many of our programmes can also be delivered in a range of venues, so if you represent a community or organisation and are interested in hosting some courses, let us know that too!